-Politicians are unwilling to have a considered debate on the topic, preferring instead to make misleading comments that miss the point and fail to grasp the nature of tax reform.
 There are other obvious social reasons for higher taxes, too.
 Ocasio-Cortez’s suggested tax rates rise was directly related to the Green New Deal, a plan put together by young activists in the Sunrise Movement to combat climate change.
 It consists of a program of investments into renewable and clean energy, which, it argues, will make the economy environmentally friendlier and simultaneously juster.
 The money that will go into alleviating climate change isn’t money that will be spent, but rather invested; it’s clear from much research that investment in renewable energy is essential not just for saving the planet but also for helping to keep the economy afloat and fixing inequality.
 Indeed, without it, there won’t be an economy left.
 Worryingly though, some, such as Nobel Laureate Peter Diamond, have suggested the 70% suggested by Ocasio-Cortez is too little to fund the Green New Deal, arguing the top bracket must be much higher to raise the funds necessary to save the planet.

 An important and yet often ignored part of this debate is that tax reform can’t just consist of raising rates and including more brackets.
 It must also focus on making the system itself less complicated, less bureaucratic, and less easy to fiddle.
 It needs to come down hard on tax avoidance, as well as closing loopholes and placing restrictions on the movement of capital to make tax evasion, often in that grey area between morally wrong but legal, more difficult.
 The common argument that fewer tax brackets equals a simpler and fairer system is disingenuous.
 Working out which tax bracket one falls into takes very little time and some simple maths.
 The difficult part is actually working out your income and declaring your tax, at least for self-employed workers or those working in complex systems such as in the US.